RGLab/LabKeyModules/AboutPage/README.md

-# LyoplateVisualization
+# About Page

-Interface for visualizing FCS files with ability to display gated data.
+React-based module for displaying info about ImmuneSpace

 ## Dependencies